cockpit-project/cockpit/HACKING.md

 ## Using Vagrant

 It's possible to test and work on Cockpit web assets by just using Vagrant.
-In the top level directory of the repository, you can run:
+After cloning the Git repository, run in its top level directory:

+    $ npm install
     $ vagrant up

 Cockpit will listen on port 9090 of the vagrant VM started, and also